MatPeterson/ColorTeller/README.md

 ColorTeller
 ===========

-Mobile Application to find out the color of objects by taking pictures with the mobile phone and pointing at the area of interest.
+Mobile Application to find out the color of objects by taking pictures with the mobile phone and pointing at the area oof interest.
 The application tells the right color as text.
 This App is released under the GPL v3 license.

-Please do not use the function of opening a picture from the Gallery/Library.
-The selected picture is deleted in this early version of the App (v0.6.2).
+Version 0.72 - Selecting image from a gallery does not delete it anymore.
+This function is safe now.

 Many thanks for Chirag Mehta from http://chir.ag/projects/ntc/ for releasing the javascript library ntc.js under the Creative Commons Attibution, V2.5 license and to Daniel Flueck adaption of the code in http://www.color-blindness.com/color-name-hue/.